-Unfurling Unflattening: Tracing Pedagogical Possibilities within Higher Education (Round Two)
+Unfurling Unflattening: Tracing Pedagogical Possibilities within Higher Education (FINAL CALL; deadline 10/15/21)

 Unfurling Unflattening: Tracing Pedagogical Possibilities within Higher Education

-NOTE TO PROSPECTIVE CONTRIBUTORS: This is a second round call for papers for an edited volume on teaching—and teaching with—Nick Sousanis’s graphic work Unflattening in higher ed.
+NOTE TO PROSPECTIVE CONTRIBUTORS: This is a final call for papers for an edited volume on teaching—and teaching with—Nick Sousanis’s graphic work Unflattening in higher education.
 Additional potential contributions are being sought.
 The volume has interest from MIT Press, and is in the later stages of review.

 Upon its publication in 2015, Nick Sousanis’s graphic work Unflattening was hailed as a breakthrough in reimagining education, the study of creativity, and the power of visual thinking; and as an argument for the radical potential of comics for the transformation of scholarly work and communication.
 Drawing on philosophical questions of education and epistemology; the past, present, and future of visual culture; and the aesthetic and critical processes and networks of comics, Sousanis argues for new ways of seeing the world.
 Part scholarship in comics, part visual manifesto for a new way of thinking and learning, part intellectual autobiography, the innovations of Unflattening have prompted many to use the work to inspire a broad tapestry of pedagogical possibilities within higher education.